o3de/community/Migration Guides/Lumberyard to O3DE/Misc-Documents/Tutorials/Starter-Game-On-Atom/README.md

     python Gems/AtomLyIntegration/CommonFeatures/Assets/Editor/Scripts/LegacyContentConversion/LegacyComponentConverter.py "-project=AtomStarterGame -include_gems -use_p4"

-- **note:** the -use_p4 flag can be omitted if on git. this option will attempt to automatically checkout the file to be converted so it's not read only.
+- **note:** the -use_p4 flag can be omitted if on git. this option will attempt to automatically checkout the file to be converted, so it's not read only.
 If the file to be converted is read only, the conversion will fail.
 - **note:** using -include_gems will check out and convert all the .slice/.layer/.ly/.cry files in the project and the Gems folder, even for gems that aren't enabled by the project.
 So you will need to revert changes to gems you do not wish to convert
 - All the options need to be in one big "`<insert all your options here>`" because the script is going to split that string using the - character.